LucasBurgessDev/LucasBurgessDev.github.io/README.md

 In the project directory, you can run:

 ### `npm install`
 Creates the package and package-lock with all of the dependencies.
+OR USE:
 ### `npm ci`
 CLEAN INSTALL - Creates the package and package-lock with all of the dependencies
 ### `npm prune`